On the coupling of Galilean-invariant field theories to curved spacetime: Coupling to spacetime

 What is the corresponding situation for our local Galilean invariance?
 Our approach is to determine the correct formulation by the same logic we reviewed above.
-We start with Newton-Cartan geometry and Milne/$U(1)$-invariance on $\M$ and reduce the structure group on $T\M$ from $GL(d)$ to the smallest possible subgroup.
+We start with Newton-Cartan geometry and Milne/$U(1)$-invariance on $\M$ and reduce the structure group on $F\M$ from $GL(d)$ to the smallest possible subgroup.
 Our results have some overlap and variance with those obtained in~\cite{Bradlyn:2014wla,Gromov:2014vla,Brauner:2014jaa}, as we discuss at the end of the Subsection.
-We will denote the restricted frame as $F^{\mu}_A$ and the coframe as $f^A_{\mu}$, to emphasize that since there is no (pseudo-)Riemannian metric, the frame is \emph{not} a vielbein in the sense of~\eqref{E:orthonormal}.